 If you’ve heard of any place in The Philippines, chances are it’s either El Nido for its pristine water and beautiful landscapes, or it’s Boracay for the wonderful beaches and the nightlife.
-Well, there’s a not-so-hidden gem in Boracay that anyone who visits should check out – and that’s Ariel’s Point.
+Well, there’s a not-so-hidden gem on Boracay island that anyone who visits should check out – and that’s Ariel’s Point.
 While I touched on it in my Boracay post, Ariel’s Point really deserves its own.

-Hold it Right There, What is Ariel’s Point?
+What is Ariel’s Point?

 Also known as Batason Point, Ariel’s Point is a fantastic little day trip you can do from White Beach.
 Enjoy a banca ride along the pristine Filipino waters to a secret hideaway in The Philippines.
 Soak up some sun and enjoy the crystal clear waters in this lesser-known paradise.
 Sound too calm?
 Don’t worry adrenaline junkies, you’ll love the main event – cliff diving.
 Pair that with some great conversation, a wee bit of alcohol and you’ve got yourself the recipe for a good day.
 It’s honestly one of, if not the top attraction in Boracay.
 Not convinced?
 Keep reading!